-- "to be consumed preferably within…”, if you want to indicate the day and the month of expiry.
+- “best before…”, if you want to indicate the day and the month of expiry.

-- "to be consumed preferably by the end of…”, in all other cases.
+- “preferably to be consumed by the end of…”, in all other cases.

 The olive oil packaging must compulsorily bear the signs on Preservation.
 If we learn to read the label olive oil in fact we also understand how to keep it to enjoy it at its best.

 The olive oil should be kept away from light and heat